Mountain Pine Beetle, Dendroctonus

 Swiss Needle Cast, Phaeocryptopus

-Swiss needle cast, a fungus disease of Douglas-fir foliage, is endemic in Douglas fir west of the Cascade Mountain crest.
-Over the last 15 years, distinctive yellowing, needle loss, and growth reduction have been observed in coastal Douglas-fir plantations.
+Swiss needle cast, a fungus disease of Douglas-fir foliage, continues to infect Douglas-fir west of the Cascade Mountain.
+Over the last several years, a distinctive yellowing of foliage, needle loss, and growth reduction have been observed in coastal Douglas-fir plantations in Oregon and Washington.
 A combination of favorable climate, plantation age, and genetics may be the cause of severe disease symptoms seen in recent years.
-In spring 2001, 221,000 acres of discolored Douglas fir along the Oregon coast were mapped by a special aerial survey.
-Surveys were also conducted during the springs of 1996, 1997, 1998, 1999 and 2000.
-An overall decrease in affected acreage and intensification of the affected areas has been detected.
-Estimates of affected acreage for all years, however, are conservative since mapped acres represent only those areas with obvious symptoms; ground surveys indicated that Swiss needle cast was present in all Douglas-fir stands throughout the survey area.
+In the spring of 2000, 283,000 acres of Douglas-fir forest along the Oregon coast and 410,000 acres in Washington, with obvious symptoms of the disease, were mapped during a special aerial survey.
+Although this is a decrease of about 12,000 acres in Oregon from the 1999 survey, it would be premature to say that the epidemic there has peaked.
+Estimates of affected acreage vary from year to year for many reasons including timing of the survey flight and annual variations in disease development due to weather conditions.
+The 2000 survey mapped a significant increase of symptomatic trees south of Florence, Oregon, compared to the results of 1999.
+Ground surveys indicated that Swiss needle cast was present in all Douglas-fir stands throughout the survey area at various levels.

 Larch Needle Cast & Larch